php/php-langspec/spec/14-classes.md

 indication for arguments passed byRef, and whether the resulting value is returned byRef.

-Methods and properties from a base class can be *overridden* in a derived class by redeclaring them with the *compatible* signature (see below).
+Methods and properties implemented in a base class can be *overridden* in a derived class by redeclaring them with the *compatible* signature (see below).
 If the overriding method does not have a compatible signature, a non-fatal error is issued but the override is still permitted.